 The sector risk classification for Media & Entertainment is High, reflecting the reality that AI-generated media can damage reputations, spread misinformation, and violate performer rights — all of which are specifically targeted by legislation.
 AI-generated content, deepfakes, and synthetic media face strict disclosure laws.
 Tennessee ELVIS Act is model legislation.
 In Nevada, businesses that process creative works, performer contracts, audience data, and content metadata through automated decision systems face the greatest exposure.
 The law's scope, however, typically captures a broad range of operators — not just large incumbents — so smaller media & entertainment businesses should not assume they are below the regulatory threshold.

 The most effective starting point for media & entertainment businesses in Nevada is an AI inventory: a documented list of every AI system in use, the decisions it influences, and whether those decisions affect individuals in ways the law covers.
 From there, companies typically need written disclosure notices, a designated internal owner for AI compliance, and a regular review cadence to track the technology and regulatory landscape as both continue to evolve.
 Disclosure and documentation requirements are often achievable in a matter of weeks; technical controls around bias testing and impact assessment require longer runway.
-Given Nevada's deadline of October 1, 2026, the time to begin is now.
+Given Nevada's deadline of N/A, the time to begin is now.

 Nevada Media & Entertainment deep dive